raisenfx/raisenfx/README.md

 <div align="justify">

-I'm a student of Computer Engineering at the İzmir University of Economics.
+I'm a student of ```Computer Engineering at the İzmir University of Economics```.
 My journey in technology started with a passion for creating immersive experiences.
-I began writing small scripts in FiveM, which eventually sparked a deeper interest in programming and development.
+I began writing small scripts in ```FiveM```, which eventually sparked a deeper interest in programming and development.
 Over time, I developed a strong eye for both functionality and design — striving to build digital experiences that are not only efficient but also visually engaging.

-While I explore the full-stack ecosystem, my true passion lies in Front-End Development, where I combine logic with visual creativity.
+While I explore the full-stack ecosystem, my true passion lies in ```Front-End Development```, where I combine logic with visual creativity.
 I believe great code should be both elegant and maintainable.

 </div>